Company formation in Croatia

-A highly-skilled, well-educated, and affordable service-based workforce is awaiting you in Croatia.
+A highly-skilled, well-educated, English speaking, and affordable service-based workforce is awaiting you in Croatia.
 The competitive labor market ensures your business can hire top talent at affordable rates and, thus, enjoy considerably low business costs!

 To stay compliant with the country’s unique laws, regulations, and Croatian business culture work with experts who have extensive experience with Croatia’s labor market.
 We can take care of all the aspects of employment and let you have more time to dedicate to your business activity in the new location.

 By trusting us with your employment and HR functions, you can take advantage of our range of services that are geared toward hiring and retaining the right people for your company.
 Among our international HR services are payroll management, recruiting, PEO or direct employing, and registering your non-resident company as an employer.

 If you’d like to have an in-depth understanding of requirements in a country foreign to you, we’ll promptly set up an account with software that provides in-depth knowledge of HR and payroll requirements and obligations.
 With it, you will have full control of all your obligations as an employer in Croatia!

 Head to our HR services page for more information about our International HR services!